Tamra Davis

 Tamra Davis (born January 22, 1962) is an American film, television and music video director.

 Early life

-Davis was born the second out of four children in Studio City, California.
-She was exposed to the media industry at an early age by her grandfather, a comedy writer, and her grandmother, who was an actress at Fox.
+Davis was born the second of four children in Studio City, California.
+She was exposed to the media industry at an early age by her grandfather, a comedy writer, and her grandmother, an actress at Fox.
 Davis and her family constantly watched films and she aspired to become an actress.
-In the 11th grade, Davis dropped out of high school and met Egyptian film producer Ibrahim Moussa.
-Ibrahim took Davis to Italy for six months to work.
+In 11th grade, Davis dropped out of high school and met Egyptian film producer Ibrahim Moussa.
+He took Davis to Italy for six months to work.

-Returning to the U.S., Davis worked at an art gallery but soon quit to work at American Zoetrope in an apprentice position.
-The studio was struggling to complete Francis Ford Coppola's Waterloo, One From the Heart; the hectic schedule allowed Davis to study Coppola's directing and the business.
-Coppola suggested to Davis that she go to school, at which point she then attended Los Angeles City College.
+Returning to the U.S., Davis worked at an art gallery, but soon quit to work at American Zoetrope in an apprentice position.
+The studio was struggling to complete Francis Ford Coppola's One from the Heart; the hectic schedule allowed Davis to study Coppola's directing and the business.
+Coppola suggested to Davis that she go to school.
+She then attended Los Angeles City College.